aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dynamic-Web-API.md

 attribute has WrapOnError properties that can be used to enable the handling and wrapping for exceptions).

-Note: Dynamic javascript proxies can understand if the result is unwrapped and will run properly in either case.
+Note: Dynamic JavaScript proxies can understand if the result is unwrapped and will run properly in either case.

 ### About Parameter Binding